Transform Your Space: 20 Best Air-Purifying Plants for You!

 Dragon Tree

-The dragon tree is a houseplant with red-edged foliage, low maintenance, and nearly indestructible.
+The dragon tree, also known as Dracaena marginata, is a houseplant with red-edged foliage, low maintenance, and nearly indestructible.

 They are slow-growing plants with tiny white color flowers in the spring.
-They can fight toxins such as xylene and trichloroethylene and purify the atmosphere, making the space filled with positivity.
+They can fight toxins such as xylene and trichloroethylene and purify the atmosphere, positively filling the space.

-Sunlight: Dragon tree likes bright light and can also thrive in partial shade.
+Sunlight: Dragon trees like bright light and thrive in partial shade.
 Keeping them in low light will lead to slow growth and smaller leaves.

-Fertilizer: Dragon tree is a light feeder, or they may even thrive without fertilizing at all.
-If you wish to feed them, then fertilize with light houseplant food in the early spring.
+Fertilizer: Dragon trees are a light feeder or may even thrive without fertilizing.
+If you wish to feed them, then fertilize them with light houseplant food in the early spring.
 Do not fertilize in winter.

-General Care: Dragon tree-like warmer temperatures between 65°F-80°F. They can thrive in household humidity, but if the air was very dry, then occasional misting will help.
+General Care: Dragon tree-like warmer temperatures between 65°F-80°F. They can thrive in household humidity, but if the air is very dry, then occasional misting will help.

 Weeping Fig

-Weeping fig is a beautiful plant with slim branches and dark glossy green foliage.
+The weeping fig is a beautiful plant with slim branches and dark, glossy green foliage.
 They can grow up to 6 feet tall indoors.

 They are vigorous growers and need plenty of food.
 They are considered one of the best plants to improve air quality by removing toxins like formaldehyde, benzene, and trichloroethylene.

-Sunlight: Weeping fig likes bright light that is filtered and some direct light in the morning.
-Find a bright spot for them and don’t move them in different light conditions too fast.
+Sunlight: Weeping figs like a bright light that is filtered and some direct light in the morning.
+Find a bright spot for them, and don’t move them in different light conditions too fast.

 Fertilizer: Fertilize your weeping fig throughout the growing season with balanced houseplant food.
 Fertilize by diluting the food into half the strength and feed every month to promote their growth.

 They may suffer in temperatures below 65°F. Keep them away from air conditioners and heating systems.
-Keep high humidity around weeping fig and mist occasionally on the leaves.
+Keep high humidity around weeping figs and mist occasionally on the leaves.

 Chinese Evergreen